Quantifying Light-assisted Collisions in Optical Tweezers Across the Hyperfine Spectrum

 The influence of hyperfine-dependent collisional effects is most unambiguously demonstrated by the two-fold difference in maximum rates between the D1 $F'=2$ and $F'=1$ transitions, where the only significant difference in single-atom physics is the branching ratios of $1/2$ and $5/6$ respectively \cite{ya2008quantum}.
 Scaling the loss-rate amplitude of each transition by the branching ratio, properties of the molecular potentials are estimated to contribute a factor of 10/3 to the relative difference in measured loss rates.
 MC2 indicates that a factor of 2 comes from the density of molecular states, where roughly 40 potentials exist for $F\!=\!2\! \rightarrow \!
 F'\!=\!2$ but only 10 exist for $F\!=\!2\! \rightarrow \!
 F'\!=\!1$ (thus providing fewer opportunities for collisions).
 The remaining contribution likely results from variations in molecular Rabi rates and lifetimes, as the average Condon radius is similar for both transitions.

 While the novelty of our results lie in the quantitative loss-rate variations across hyperfine transitions, the amplitude of absolute rates provides a useful indicator of single-atom loading timescales (see Appendix \ref{tau_appndx}) as well as for comparison to previous loss rate studies.
 In the most comparable tweezer-based experiment \cite{fuhrmanek2012light}, loss rates measured near the D2 $F \!=\!2 \rightarrow\!
 F'\!=\!3$ transition were found to be 5 times larger than our reported value at a similar detuning of \SI{-30}{MHz}.
 This difference could be due to the high atomic temperatures or 3-body processes in Ref.~\cite{fuhrmanek2012light}.
 Other loss-rate experiments in tweezers \cite{schlosser2002collisional,sompet2013dynamics}, dipole traps \cite{gorges2008light}, and MOTs \cite{feng1993comparison,gensemer1997trap,jarvis2018blue} report loss-rate values anywhere from 2 to 5 times smaller than ours ($\beta$ from Refs.~\cite{schlosser2002collisional, sompet2013dynamics} are estimated).
-Direct comparison with these experiments is complicated by significant differences in detuning, intensity, and temperature.
+Direct comparisons between experiments are complicated by variations in spin-state distributions, as well as significant differences in detuning, intensity, and temperature.
 For example, when applying collisional light \SI{150}{MHz} blue-detuned of D1 $F\!=\!2\! \rightarrow \!
 F'\!=\!2$, we observe a factor of $2.5$ decrease in $\beta$ for atoms prepared at $T=$ \SI{50}{\uK} compared to $T=$ \SI{15}{\uK}.
 MC2 indicates that temperature dependence is a function of detuning, where an increase in temperature will lead to a decrease (increase) of $\beta$ at large (small) detunings.
 This is primarily due to a decrease in the relative distance between the average Condon radius and the radius corresponding to the atomic volume.
 However, the contribution of higher-order partial waves becomes important at hotter temperatures, resulting in a larger inelastic scattering cross-section that would further enhance loss rates.